IBM/monitor-sagemaker-models-with-watson-openscale/README.md

 ## Summary

 In this code pattern, we have learnt how to extract data from different sources, pre-process the data, generate two use-cases, build models in SageMaker notebooks using SageMaker in-built modules & open sourced modules.
 We have also learnt how to port SageMaker notebooks into Watson Studio to generate SageMaker endpoints.
 We have configured Watson Open Scale to setup & monitor SageMaker endpoints for Fairness, Quality & Drift metrics.
-This is a good example of migration story from SageMaker to Cloud Pak for data and integration of different services using IBM & AWS to build end to end solution.
+This is a good example to demonstrate how to integrate different services using IBM and AWS to build an end-to-end solution.

 ## License